 * Please note I have changed the names of those written of here.
 The story otherwise is fact and truth.

-I would silently chuckle years later when dealing with cops and Children’s Aid social workers, all expounding their beliefs Paolo, the foster father, was a “simple man, unable to hatch or carry out schemes or crimes.”
+I would silently chuckle years later when dealing with cops and Children’s Aid caseworkers, all expounding their beliefs Paolo, the foster father, was a “simple man, unable to hatch or carry out schemes or crimes.”

 Paolo was an amazingly brilliant man who co-owned, with two of his brothers, a carpentry and house building business.
-He had in short order, soon after locating the hotel and cottages, sold his shares in a large hotel on Ouellette Avenue, sold his home on Mercer Street and sold an apartment building, with business shops on the first floor.
-Paolo told us at the dinner table of the Jewish family, the ones who were reputed to own most of Ouellette Avenue.
-He proudly said he had their finances in his pocket, but he would never reveal how.
+He had in short order, soon after locating the hotel and cottages, sold his shares in a large hotel on Ouellette Avenue, sold his home and sold an apartment building with commercial shops on the first floor.

 Paolo also had at his disposal the thousands of dollars per month earnings from the dozen or more foster children in his care.
 The children, a free workforce as groundskeepers, housekeepers and maids for the rental cottages assured his financial success.

-As foster children we had already been schooled on our place and our failings to the community.
-Foster children were, as I was repeatedly told, “damaged goods”, “children who emerged from hellish conditions thoroughly affected”, “blemished and mostly nonredeemable souls”, and, “children who should be at all times grateful ANYONE would want them.”
+We were advised of our failings to the community.
+Foster children were, as I was repeatedly told, “damaged goods,” “children who emerged from hellish conditions thoroughly affected,” “blemished and mostly nonredeemable souls,” and, “children who should be at all times grateful ANYONE would want them.”

 A much smaller kitchen and laundry room had been installed in the original front offices of the hotel.
-For a short time prior to that one of those rooms had served as a bedroom for Bill.
+For a short time before that one of those rooms had served as a bedroom for Bill.

 Yvette’s youngest sister was the paid hired help.
 Yvette had explained to me that Jasmin had been herself a wayward soul, accumulating children and no decent man would now look at her.
-I liked Jasmin and thought she was a classy, beautiful and, like me, a completely overworked servant to the dame Yvette.
+I liked Jasmin and thought she was a classy, beautiful and, like me, an utterly overworked servant to the dame Yvette.